Filed under: Action, Anti-fascist, The Grouch, The State

 Not a family friendly event.
 Do not bring your children.
 The opposition will be there in full effect.
 And modesto police will not be there to help.
 ANYONE WHO OPPOSES CHILDREN BEING SAVED FROM SEX TRAFFICKING IS A PEDOPHILE THEMSELF.
 AND ID LOVE TO HAVE A CHAT W U

-Marie then went on to encourage people to email the Central Valley Militia in order to “vet” who was coming to the event she was sure was going to turn violent, writing:
+Griffin then went on to encourage people to email the Central Valley Militia in order to “vet” who was coming to the event she was sure was going to turn violent, writing:

 Even more concerning, is that Central Valley Militia leader’s Facebook page is also filled with violent attacks on Black Lives Matter and in praise of the Kyle Rittenhouse, the 17 year-old who is accused of murdering two people and injuring several others in Kenosha, MI.
-Marie’s Facebook is filled with meme’s which celebrate Kyle’s violent actions and encourage people to support him financially.
+Griffin’s Facebook is filled with meme’s which celebrate Kyle’s violent actions and encourage people to support him financially.

-Marie even went so far as to pen a personal message to would-be counter-protesters on Saturday, referencing the recent murders in Kenosha as a warning to anyone that would oppose far-Right groups.
+Griffin even went so far as to pen a personal message to would-be counter-protesters on Saturday, referencing the recent murders in Kenosha as a warning to anyone that would oppose far-Right groups.
 She wrote:

 Last night, a few of your armed comrades got rolled by a 17 year old kid.
 One of them looked down and saw his buddy missing most of his face and screamed for the police, the same ones you want to defund.
 Another kneeled and cried as he looked down at the hole where his bicep use to be.
 The other laid on the ground with a gaping hole in his chest, bleeding out thinking “maybe I shouldn’t have hit that guy with my skateboard”….